Why you have to Visit Pai. Go for 2 days, stay for 2 weeks.

 Here is my list of things to do in Pai.

 Exploring waterfalls is not only one of the best things to do in Pai, but one of my favorite activities in Thailand.

 There are loads of waterfalls in the area surrounding Pai.
 To get out here you will need to hire a motorbike at about 150 THB (USD 50 per day, which can be picked up at one of many shops in town.

 My favorite waterfalls to visit were Pam Bok Waterfall, Mor Paeng Waterfall, and Mae Yen Waterfall.

-- Mor Paeng Waterfall is the easiest waterfall to reach from Pai and has the most people.
+Mor Paeng Waterfall is the easiest waterfall to reach from Pai and has the most people.
 The waterfall has a few levels to explore over a short hike.
 The rocks are slippery so beware.
 There is actually a big rock which you can slide down and into a cold freshwater pond at the end.
-Warning: sit up while you slide down the rock to avoid hitting your head.
+Warning: slide down sitting up to avoid hitting your head.
 The Mor Paeng Waterfall is about 12km north-west of Pai and is easily accessible by motorbike.

-- Mae Yen Waterfall is the most difficult waterfall to visit near Pai.
+Mae Yen Waterfall is the most difficult waterfall near Pai to visit.
 There is a 2.5hr jungle hike each way to and from the waterfall.
 Get your hiking shoes ready.
 When you arrive there will be hardly any other people around, and the swimming hole there is fantastic!
 This is one of the most adventurous things to do in Pai.

 The area surrounding Pai is home to ethnic villages in the mountains.
 The people out here are from the Shan culture (From Myanmar) or Lisu culture (from Yunnan).